jwwun/SnoozeFuseCursor/Documentation .md

   - Ensures volume setting is saved both during dragging and on release
   - Maintains consistent volume setting between app launches
   - Prevents unexpected volume changes when alarm triggers

-### iPad Orientation Lock Limitation
-- **Orientation Lock on iPad**: The in-app orientation lock feature does not work properly on iPad devices
-  - Added clear warning in the Orientation Settings UI specifically for iPad users
-  - Warning uses distinctive red styling to ensure visibility
-  - Recommends using the iPad's built-in orientation lock instead
-  - Limitation is clearly documented in the OrientationManager description
-  - This is a known limitation due to differences in how iPadOS handles orientation changes

-### iPhone Landscape Mode Limitation
-- **Horizontal Orientation on iPhone**: UI elements may not fit properly in landscape orientation on iPhone
-  - Added warning in the Orientation Settings UI when landscape mode is selected
-  - Added warning in the Positioning page of About screen
-  - Warnings use orange styling to indicate caution
-  - Clearly explains that some controls may be cut off or difficult to access
-  - Recommends portrait mode for the best experience on iPhone
-  - App is optimized primarily for portrait orientation on phones

 ## Build and Run Instructions